puppetlabs/puppetdb/documentation/trouble_kahadb_corruption.markdown

 What is KahaDB?
 -----

-Internally PuppetDB utilises ActiveMQ for queuing commands received via the API and sometimes initiated internally.
-The queue today utilises a technology built for ActiveMQ called 'KahaDB' which is a file based persistence database designed specifically for high performance queuing.
+PuppetDB uses ActiveMQ for queuing commands, both those received via the API and sometimes those initiated internally.
+The queue utilizes a technology built for ActiveMQ called **KahaDB**, which is a file-based persistence database designed specifically for high-performance queuing.

-The KahaDB storage for PuppetDB is located in a sub-directory underneath your configured `vardir` (see [Configuration][configure_vardir] for more details).
-This sub-directory is generally, `mq/localhost/KahaDB`.
-For OSS PuppetDB the full path is usually `/opt/puppetlabs/server/data/puppetdb/mq/localhost/KahaDB`.
+In PuppetDB, KahaDB storage is located in a sub-directory underneath your configured `vardir` (see [the configuration guide][configure_vardir] for more details).
+This sub-directory is generally `mq/localhost/KahaDB`.
+For open source PuppetDB, the full path is usually `/opt/puppetlabs/server/data/puppetdb/mq/localhost/KahaDB`.

 Why does corruption occur?
 -----

-In some cases KahaDB's storage may become corrupt or simply unreadable by the version of PuppetDB that you've launched.
-There are a number of possible causes, for example:
+In some cases, KahaDB's storage might become corrupt or simply unreadable due to the version of PuppetDB that you've launched.
+There are a number of possible causes, including:

-* Your disk may fill up, so writes are not finalised within the journal or database index.
+* Your disk may fill up, so writes are not finalized within the journal or database index.

 * There might be a bug in the KahaDB code that the developers haven't catered for.

 * You might downgrade PuppetDB to a version that uses an incompatible ActiveMQ without clearing the queue directory.
 If so, you can simply remove the `mq/localhost` directory inside `<vardir>`, but note that any unprocessed data will be lost.